hperrin/nymph-sudoku/README.md

 How It Works
 ------------

+Bower is used to handle dependencies.
+Before you can run the game, you have to run `bower install` in the main directory.
+You also need to set up a database for Nymph, and put the details in config.php.
+Additional instructions on setting up Nymph can be found [here](https://github.com/sciactive/nymph/wiki/Setup-Guide).

 Nymph is used to save and load games, as well as interact with the backend Game class.
 Game.js and Game.php are the classes that represent an individual Sudoku game.
 In the Game PHP class, the `generateBoard` method will generate a complete